ArashMozhdehi/651-Final-Project-Backend/README.md

 ### 1. Login
 ![LoginWeb](/images/LoginWeb.PNG)

 It is a responsive, secure and animated login page.
 User can login with username and password.
-[Requirement #4 – authentication]
 ### 2. Homepage
 ![HomepageWeb](/images/HomepageWeb.PNG)